-White-collar crime is a crime committed for financial gain and consequently non-violent.
-The main purpose of these crimes is to obtain money, property, avoid losing existing property, or gain a personal or commercial advantage.
+White-collar crime is an illegal activity for financial gain which is non-violent but economically hazardous.
+The main purpose of these crimes is to obtain money and property, avoid losing existing property or gain a personal or commercial advantage.
 It can cite many crimes as examples of white-collar crimes, including subordinate money laundering.

-White-collar crime can include quite large crimes.
-At the end of the day, it can clearly say that they cause much bigger crimes than most criminals we call thieves and watch on the news every day, and they do quite a huge of damage to the property damage with the money they kidnap or launder.
-So what is White-Collar crime actually?
+White-collar crime can include organizational crimes.
+At the end of the day, it can clearly say that they cause much bigger crimes than most criminals we call thieves and watch on the news every day, and they do quite a huge of damage to property with the money they kidnap or launder.
+So what is b>White-Collar Crime, actually?

 What is White-Collar Crime?

-White-collar crime, in other words, corporate crime, is a definition given to financially motivated but non-violent crimes committed by government professionals and businesses.
+White-collar crime, in other words, corporate crime, is a definition given to financially motivated but non-violent crimes committed by individuals, government professionals, and businesses.

-Sociologist Edwin Sutherland first described white-collar crime in 1939.
+Sociologist Edwin Sutherland described the term first in 1939.
 According to Sutherland, white-collar crime was defined as a crime committed by a respectable and high social status person during the profession.
-Before Sutherland introduced the concept of white-collar crime, this crime was considered largely inadequate for the upper classes.
-Interestingly, when Sutherland published the first book on white-collar crime, some of America's largest corporations also successfully sued for censoring the book.
-There are many types of white-collar crimes, and you can find detailed information about these crimes in the rest of the article.
+Before Sutherland introduced the concept, this was considered largely inadequate for the upper classes.
+Interestingly, when Sutherland published the first book on the topic, some of America's largest corporations also successfully sued for censoring the book.

-The spectrum of white-collar crimes has expanded since the definition of white-collar crime was introduced and understood by society.
+The issue's spectrum has expanded since its definition was introduced and understood by society.
 The main reasons for this are that new technologies and increasing regulatory pressures in this field inspire new crimes.
 Looking back at the past, high-profile individuals convicted of white-collar crimes in decades include Ivan Boesky, Bernard Ebbers, Michael Milken, and Bernie Madoff.

 Types of White-Collar Crime